 High Net Worth divorces are different than other divorces.
 They are more complicated, often take longer to resolve, and are more expensive.
 Vancouver high net worth divorce cases require a unique approach.
 Calgary high net worth divorces require financial and reputational privacy to protect you and your children.
 Most of all, high net worth divorce disputes require that you have a skilled divorce lawyer on your side who knows how to win a negotiated settlement or trial.

-MacLean Law’s High Net Worth Divorce Lawyers Act In BC and Calgary
+MacLean Law’s Best High Net Worth Divorce Lawyers Act In BC, Calgary and Toronto1 877 602 9900

-S0, what is a High Net Worth divorce?
+So, what is a High Net Worth divorce?
 What distinguishes it from other divorces?
-Peter Graburn of our Calgary office explains, a High Net Worth divorce is one that involves matrimonial property of $1M or more.
+As Peter Graburn of our Calgary office and Lorne MacLean, QC of our Vancouver explain, a High Net Worth divorce is one that involves matrimonial property of $1M or more and family incomes of $250,000 or more.
+MacLean set a BC record for combined child and spousal support of $116,000 monthly together with $23 million of property and $1.5 million of legal costs the husband had to pay to our client. ( yess monthly!)
+Read the press summary of the huge win here.
 But there are often other factors involved in a High Net Worth divorce, such as:

 ● Business and Financial Assets – aside from dividing the matrimonial home, some pensions and investments (RRSPs, RESPs) and vehicles, etc., High Net Worth divorces often involve dividing a variety of different assets including businesses, professional practices, recreational and investment properties, stocks, art, family trusts, and out-of-country assets, etc.;